 Adobe Commerce 2.3.7-p2 is a security release that provides security fixes that enhance your Adobe Commerce 2.3.7 or Magento Open Source 2.3.7 deployment.
 It provides fixes for vulnerabilities that have been identified in the previous release (Adobe Commerce 2.3.7-p1).

-PHP 7.3 reaches end of support in December 2021, and Adobe Commerce 2.3.x and Magento Open Source 2.3.x reaches end of support in April 2022.
+PHP 7.3 reached end of support in December 2021, and Adobe Commerce 2.3.x and Magento Open Source 2.3.x reaches end of support in April 2022.
 We strongly recommend planning your upgrade now to Adobe Commerce 2.4.x or Magento Open Source 2.4.x deployment to help maintain PCI compliance.

-Quarterly releases may contain backward-incompatible changes (BIC).
+Releases may contain backward-incompatible changes (BIC).
 To review minor backward-incompatible changes, see BIC reference.
 (Major backward-incompatible issues are described in BIC highlights.
 Not all releases introduce major BICs.)

 What’s in this release?

 This security patch includes:

 - All hotfixes that have been released for the preceding patch release

 - Security enhancements

 - Six security bug fixes.
 Only one of these six fixes is an externally reported vulnerability.
 Fixes for externally reported vulnerabilities are documented in the Adobe Security Bulletin.